 Oriental shorthairs are generally medium-sized cats, weighing 5-10 pounds.
 Short, fine The cat breed is crossbred in multiple colors.
 10-15 years Orientals come in every point color imaginable.
 The reason may be attributed to the crossbreeding of different breeds and their litter with the Siamese.

-Oriental Cat Breed Profile: Our Guide to Oriental Cats At a Glance
+Oriental Cat Breed Profile and Pictures: Our 2019 Guide to Oriental Cats At a Glance

 Did You Know?